Changes to Florida Child Support Laws Could Impact You and Your Family

 Who is in Charge of Child Support Enforcement in Florida?

 Title IV-D of the Social Security Act passed by the federal legislature commands that each state in the country must have a government agency that enforces child support laws.
-The State of Florida has designated the Department of Revenue to administer the laws including the enforcement of a variety of court orders.
+The State of Florida has designated the Department of Revenue to administer the laws, including enforcing various court orders.

 What Kind of Information Does the Law Require to Calculate Child Support Payments?